 In March 2012, German authorities discovered artworks, many of which are suspected of having been looted by the Nazis, in the apartment of Cornelius Gurlitt, the son of Nazi-associated art dealer Hildebrand Gurlitt.
 However, the discovery was not made public until a German magazine broke the story in November 2013.
 Shortly afterwards, more artworks were discovered in an Austrian home of Mr. Gurlitt as well, bringing the total number of artworks in his possession to approximately 1,600.

 The Claims Conference immediately led the public campaign for all the discovered works, including additional ones in Austria, to be made public and researched expeditiously in order to facilitate restitution of the works in the collection that had been taken from Jews.
 The Claims Conference also announced that it believed that numerous works in the collection are in its online database of art objects looted in France and Belgium.
-Finally, the Claims Conference demanded, and received, two appointments to the task force assembled by German authorities that is researching the provenance of the works.
-The “Schwabing Art Trove” Task Force is headed by Dr. Ingeborg Berggreen-Merkel, a former Deputy State Minister for Culture and Media and includes international and national art experts.
+Finally, the Claims Conference demanded, and received, two appointments to the task force assembled by German authorities that was researching the provenance of the works.
+Since 1 January 2016, the German Lost Art Foundation is heading the Gurlitt Provenance Research project.

 The Claims Conference is speaking to the German government about the need for broader provenance research, legislation changes, and establishment of an international commission concerning the large amount of looted cultural property that remains in German state institutions.
 In response, Germany has established the German Center of Cultural Property – German Lost Art Foundation.

-The Claims Conference/WJRO is working with Hashava – the Holocaust Restitution Company of Israel to improve provenance research in Israeli museums and libraries.
+The Claims Conference/WJRO has worked with Hashava – the Holocaust Restitution Company of Israel to improve provenance research in Israeli museums and libraries.

 In June 2014, the Claims Conference/WJRO helped to organize the Hashava International Forum on Holocaust Era Cultural Assets in Israel.
-A second conference is planned for June 2015.
+A second conference was held in June 2015.

 The Claims Conference/WJRO is working with the National Library of Israel to catalog and identify all Hebrew and other Jewish-language books and manuscripts known to have been looted that are in countries without sufficient expertise in cataloging in those languages to be able to identify what they have.
-An agreement was brokered by the Claims Conference/WJRO between the National Library of Israel, the National and University Library in Zagreb, and the Jewish Community of Zagreb to catalog some 7,000 looted books that were transferred to the library of the Jewish Community of Zagreb, as well as other Jewish-language holdings in Croatia.
-A similar agreement was also brokered for cooperation between the National Library of Israel and the Vernadsky National Library of Ukraine.
+See also “Identification and cataloging of Hebrew and other Jewish books and manuscripts looted during the Holocaust that are now in the collection of the Jewish Community of Zagreb.”

 In cooperation with the Central Jewish Board (CJO) of the Netherlands, the Claims Conference/WJRO convinced the Ministry of Education, Culture, and Science of the Netherlands to extend indefinitely claims for objects in the Netherlands Art Property Collection (NK Collection).